 This course introduces the basic principles and applications of microfluidic systems.
 Concepts related to microscale fluid mechanics, transport, physics, and biology are presented.
 To gain familiarity with small-scale systems, students are provided with the opportunity to design, fabricate, and test a simple microfluidic device.
-Prerequisites: CBEN307 (or equivalent) or MEGN351 (or equivalent).
-3 semester hours.
+Prerequisites: CBEN307 or MEGN351.
+3 hours lecture; 3 semester hours.